-In this methodology, the parameters N, HRS, HP, LF, $EF_i$ of the basic formula (5) mentioned above are split further by classification systems as follows:
+In this methodology, the parameters N, HRS, HP, LF, EFi of the basic formula (5) mentioned above are split further by classification systems as follows:

-- N: the machinery/vehicle population is split into different age and power ranges. - HRS: the annual working hour is a function of the age of the equipment/vehicles; therefore, for each sub category, individual age dependent usage patterns can be defined. - HP: the mean horse power is a function of the power distribution of the vehicles/machinery; therefore, for each sub category an individual power distribution can be defined within given power ranges. - $EF_i$ : the emission factor is, for each pollutant, a function of age and power output, and, for diesel engines, engine type mix; therefore, the emission factors are modified taking into account these dependencies.
+N: the machinery/vehicle population is split into different age and power ranges.

+HRS: the annual working hour is a function of the age of the equipment/vehicles; therefore, for each sub category, individual age dependent usage patterns can be defined.

+HP: the mean horsepower is a function of the power distribution of the vehicles/machinery; therefore, for each sub category an individual power distribution can be defined within given power ranges.

+EFi: the emission factor is, for each pollutant, a function of age and power output, and, for diesel engines, engine type mix; therefore, the emission factors are modified taking into account these dependencies.

-Many of the input data required for the application of this approach (e.g. the usage and the population data) are not part of general statistical year-books.
+Many of the input data required for the application of this approach (e.g. the usage and the population data) are not part of general statistical yearbooks.
 Therefore, special investigations have to be carried out and reasonable estimates can be made, based on general technical experiences.

 With regard to the typical load factor, it is proposed to apply, as far as possible, the weighting factors laid down in ISO DP 8178.
 Tables 5.2-1 and 5.2-2 provide examples of the kind of vehicles and mobile machinery which fall under the different test cycles.
+However, it needs to be appreciated that the ISO DP 8178 standard, and the cycles for road vehicles, do change with time.
+For example heavy-duty on-road vehicles are now tested to a different 13-mode cycle, and using a 30 minute duration transient cycle (the European Transient Cycle, ETC).
+It is proposed to add a new transient cycle (ISO 8178-11) to the suite of cycles for non-road mobile machinery.